Mu-Sigma/muHVT/README.md

 The muHVT package is a collection of R functions to facilitate building [topology preserving maps](https://link.springer.com/chapter/10.1007/1-84628-118-0_7) for rich multivariate data.
 Tending towards a big data preponderance, a large number of rows.
 A collection of R functions for this typical workflow is organized below :

 1.  **Data Compression**: Vector quantization (VQ), HVQ (hierarchical vector quantization) using means or medians.
-This step compresses the rows (long data frame) using a compression objective.
+This step compresses the rows (long data frame) using a compression objective

 2.  **Data Projection**: Dimension projection of the compressed cells to 1D,2D and 3D with the Sammons Nonlinear Algorithm.
-This step creates topology preserving map coordinates into the desired output dimension.
+This step creates topology preserving map coordinates into the desired output dimension

 3.  **Tessellation**: Create cells required for object visualization using the Voronoi Tessellation method, package includes heatmap plots for hierarchical Voronoi tessellations (HVT).
 This step enables data insights, visualization, and interaction with the topology preserving map.
-Useful for semi-supervised tasks.
+Useful for semi-supervised tasks

-4.  **Prediction**: Scoring new data sets and recording their assignment using the map objects from the above steps, in a sequence of maps if required.
+4.  **Prediction**: Scoring new data sets and recording their assignment using the map objects from the above steps, in a sequence of maps if required

 This package additionally provides functions for computing Sammon’s projection and plotting the heat map of the variables on the tiles of the tessellations.